ypo/flute/README.md

 ## RFC

-RFC used to implement this library
+This library implements the following RFCs

 | RFC      | Title      | Link       |
 | ------------- | ------------- | ------------- |